mlauter/irc_client_slides/README.md

 Slides for my talk about the IRC client I wrote in python

-Just open practicetalk.html in a browser
+Just clone and open practicetalk.html in a browser